tomichj/operate/README.md

 Operate is a gem to help create [service objects].

-Use Operate to __remove all business logic from your controller and model__, subsuming it in an Operate-based class that represents your processes.
+Use Operate to __remove all business logic from your controller and model__, subsuming it in Operate-based "service" object that represents your processes.
 Examples might be: a user addition, a post addition, or adding a comment.

 Service objects can out factor behavior that would bloat models or controllers, and is a useful step to patterns like Strategy and Command.

+Service objects are not a new concept, and extracting controller bloat to service objects is a common refactoring pattern.
+This [Arkency blog post] describes extracting service objects using SimpleDelegator, a useful pattern.
+Operate can assist you with process, further refining it: rather than raising exceptions in your service object, and rescuing exceptions in your controller, we broadcast and subscribe to events.

 Operate is in the very earliest stages of development.
 Additional features will be added.
-The core API exposed via `Operate::Command` is solid and no changes are in the words.
+The current API exposed via `Operate::Command`, however, is solid and no breaking changes there are anticipated.

 ## Dependencies